storj/docs/code/Peer.md

 ## Example Peer

-Here we show an facilitated Peer to show the general layout and how it works internally:
+Here is an example showing how a Peer works internally and its general layout.

 ```
 package example